Roerichism: Nicholas Roerich

 Nicholas Roerich (1874–1947) was a Russian painter, writer, archaeologist, theosophist, philosopher, and public figure.
 He is perceived by some people as a spiritual teacher and guru.

-He studied at the Karl May School, at the Imperial Academy of Arts, and at St. Petersburg University from 1893–1898, and simultaneously at the Law University as well.
+He studied at the Karl May School, at the Imperial Academy of Arts, and at St. Petersburg University from 1893 to 1898, and simultaneously at the Law University as well.
 He wrote,"From 1890s, I saw accurate symbolisms of their people's morals shown in the main directions of philosophy, cultural memorials, monuments, literature and religions from ancient India, China, Tibet and Mongolian culture".
 For forty-two years Roerich lived in Russia, in India for twenty years, in the United States for three years, in Finland for two years, in France for one year, in England for one year, in China for two years, in Tibet for half a year and in Mongolia for seven–eight months.
 Roerich twice toured through Central and Eastern Asia, in 1924 and 1934, and following his travels in Mongolia's Gobi, in the Altai Mountains and the Himalayan Mountains, he wrote the books "Heart of Asia" and "Altai-Himalaya".
 In order for humankind to coexist peacefully, he initiated the Roerich Pact during World War II for the purpose of protecting world cultural values, together with well-known international figures (Albert Einstein, Tagore).
 Roerich's paintings, so attractive with their combinations of colours, symbols, and secrets, depict hidden ideas and deep meanings.
 Roerich, knowing the Buddha legend, toured through the Indian and Tibetan mountains looking for the legendary Shambhala.
 The Roerichs are also famous for introducing Shambhala in the Buddhist teachings of Western countries.